its-a-unixsystem/bydit/README.md

 *   `-M, --max-score <MAX_SCORE>`: Optional.
 Filter results to exclude items with scores at or above this threshold (i.e., keep only items with scores below this value).
 Can be negative.
 If not provided, no upper score limit is applied.
 *   `--min-age <AGE>`: Optional.
 Filter results to include only items older than the specified age.
 Accepts human-readable durations (e.g., `1 week`, `2 years`, `30 days`) or specific dates (e.g., `2024-01-15`, `2024-01-15T10:30:00`).
 If not provided, no minimum age limit is applied.
 *   `--max-age <AGE>`: Optional.
 Filter results to include only items newer than the specified age.
 Accepts human-readable durations (e.g., `1 week`, `2 years`, `30 days`) or specific dates (e.g., `2024-01-15`, `2024-01-15T10:30:00`).
 If not provided, no maximum age limit is applied.
+*   `-p, --post-title <TITLE>`: Optional.
+Filter comments by the title of the post they belong to (case-insensitive substring match).
+Useful for finding comments on posts with specific titles like `[deleted by user]`.
+Only applies to comments.
 *   `-t, --item-type <ITEM_TYPE>`: Optional.
 Specify the type of items to fetch.
 Valid values are:
     *   `posts`: Fetch only submitted posts.
     *   `comments`: Fetch only comments.